Divyajeet7978/Baby-Emotion-Detector/Readme.md

 # Baby Emotion Recognition System

 ## 🔍 Overview
-The **Facial Emotion Recognition System** is an advanced image classification model powered by deep learning techniques.
+The **Baby Emotion Recognition System** is an advanced image classification model powered by deep learning techniques.
 This system is designed to detect and classify a baby’s emotional state based on facial expressions.
 By utilizing **Convolutional Neural Networks (CNNs)**, the model processes grayscale images to predict emotions, including **Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise**.

 This project serves as a valuable tool for parenting assistance, medical monitoring, and developing interactive baby care solutions.